Table of Contents

-- inability to walk or put weight on your foot.
+- Inability to walk or put weight on that foot

 What causes an ankle sprain?

 Ankle sprains often occur during physical activity.
 Sometimes they can happen when you walk or run on a rough surface.
-You could fall, land on your ankle wrong, and sprain it.
+The unevenness can make you fall, land on your ankle wrong, and sprain it.

 How is an ankle sprain diagnosed?

 Your doctor can diagnose an ankle sprain.
-They will examine your ankle and ask about your symptoms and activity.
-They may take an X-ray to confirm your ankle isn’t broken or fractured.
+He or she will examine your ankle and ask about your symptoms and activity.
+The doctor may take an X-ray to confirm your ankle isn’t broken or fractured.
 Once they diagnose the sprain, they will determine what grade it is.
 This will play a role in the type of treatment you receive.
 If your ankle doesn’t get better, your doctor may request an MRI.
 This is a type of image that allows him or her to see the ligaments inside your ankle.

 Can an ankle sprain be prevented or avoided?

-Whether you’ve had an ankle sprain before or not, try to wear supportive shoes.
+Whether you’ve had an ankle sprain before or not, wear supportive shoes.
 This helps prevent your foot from twisting or your ankle joint from moving out of place.
 You may also find it helpful to wear an ankle brace when playing sports, running or jogging.
 This may add stability to your ankle.

 How to treat a sprained ankle

 You can treat a lot of ankle sprains at home.
 Doctors recommend the RICE approach (Rest, Ice, Compression, and Elevation), listed below.

-- Rest: All ankle sprains require a period of rest.
-The length of time will depend on your grade of sprain.
+- Rest: All ankle sprains require rest.
+The length of time will depend on the grade of sprain.
 Your doctor can help you with a timeline.
-Use crutches if it hurts to put weight on your foot.
+You may need to use crutches if it hurts to put weight on your foot.

 - Ice: Ice helps decrease swelling, bruising, pain, and muscle spasms.
 Putting ice on your ankle is helpful, but you need to be careful.
 Place a thin, damp cloth on your ankle before applying the ice.
 That will help protect your skin from frostbite.
 Also, cold can also damage your nerves if you leave ice in place too long.
 You should only use ice for up to 20 minutes at a time.
 If your skin feels numb, it’s time to remove the ice.
 Use ice treatments every 2 to 4 hours for the first 3 days after your injury.
-Ice treatments can consist of ice packs, ice baths, or ice massages.

 - Elevation: Raise your ankle at or above the level of your heart.
 This helps prevent the swelling from getting worse and reduces bruising.
 Try to keep your ankle elevated for about 2 to 3 hours a day.

-To help relieve pain, you can take over-the-counter medicine.
-Try acetaminophen (Tylenol) or ibuprofen (Advil, Motrin, or Nuprin).
+To help relieve pain, your doctor may suggest you take over-the-counter medicine.
+Examples include acetaminophen (brand name: Tylenol) or ibuprofen (brand names: Advil, Motrin, or Nuprin).

 You’ll need additional treatment for a higher-grade ankle sprain.
-Your doctor might give you a cast, boot, or brace to wear on your ankle.
-This will keep your ligaments and joint in place while they heal.
+Your doctor might give you a cast, boot, or brace to wear.
+This will keep the ligaments and joint in place while they heal.
 It limits motion, provides protection, and helps reduce pain.
 You may need to wear it for 2 to 6 weeks.
 Your doctor may also refer you to physical therapy.
 The amount and length of time of treatment will depend on the grade of your sprain and your state of health.

 Living with a sprained ankle

 Ankle sprains are common problems, but they do heal.
 However, depending on the grade of your sprain, you may not be able to return to normal activities right away.
-It will depend on the grade of your ankle sprain.
-If your sprain is mild, it might only be 1 to 3 days.
-If your sprain is moderate or severe, it could be a few weeks.
-Your doctor can help provide a timeframe for your condition.
-Once you return, you still may need to wear an ankle brace or bandage for support and protection.
+Your doctor can provide a time frame for your situation.
+Once you return to regular activities, you still may need to wear an ankle brace or bandage for support and protection.